open-voice-interoperability/docs-archived/components/voice_registry_system_readme.md

 - For any question or discussion outside of the meeting time, we leverage [Slack](https://openvoicenetwork.slack.com).
 Our channel is the #voice-registry-system.
 - The meeting minutes and decision are captured in this [document](https://github.com/open-voice-network/docs/blob/master/components/voice_registry_system_meeting_notes.md)

-## VRS Member ideal skills and background
+## VRS member ideal skills and background
 - Experience in designing, building voice-assistant assistance applications in the various ecosystem.
 - Great understanding with voice architecture components such as NLU, TTS, STT, etc.
 - Experience in building and implementing multiple protocols (HTTP/SIP, SSL/TLS, TCP/UDP etc.) in a high-scalable environment.